AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 * Image templates.
 * eCatalogs.

-See also the [Feature Comparison](/help/using/upgrade-feature-comparison.md) page to learn more.
+See also the [Feature Comparison](/help/using/upgrade-feature-comparison.md) page where you can learn more.

 +++